Warning

 return provenance

-def _dataset_info(self, history_id: str, id: str) -> Dict[str, Any]:
+def _dataset_info(self, history_id: str, id: str) -> dict[str, Any]:

 dataset_json = self._get(f"histories/{history_id}/contents/{id}").json()